Something to Do with Paying Attention

-Something to Do with Paying Attention is a novella touted as David Foster Wallace's final work of fiction by The New Yorker.
+Something to Do with Paying Attention is a novella excerpted from The Pale King and touted as David Foster Wallace's final work of fiction by The New Yorker.
 It was published by McNally Editions and distributed by Simon & Schuster on April 5, 2022.

 About the novella

 The preface is by Sarah McNally, the book's editor and seller.
 Wallace's unfinished novel The Pale King contains a character named Chris Fogle.
-Fogle's wide-ranging monologue was extracted from that book and became this novella.
-According to McNally, Fogle's monologue is The Pale King's most extensive segment.
+Fogle's wide-ranging monologue (The Pale King's most extensive segment, according to McNally) was extracted to become this novella.
 McNally also says this novella is "not just a complete story, but the best concrete example we have of Wallace’s late style, where calm and poise replace the pyrotechnics of Infinite Jest and other early works."

 Wallace himself considered publishing this part of The Pale King as a completed work, because he was acutely aware of his difficulty completing The Pale King to his satisfaction, and because he worried a long stretch of time had passed since his last published novel in 1996.

 According to Jonathan Russel Clark, who reviewed this book for the Los Angeles Times, McNally explains that she published this book for readers unfamiliar with Wallace's work and its complexity, calling it "a perfect place to start".